(she/her)

 New to Grow

-I think of the first session as the beginning of a relationship built on trust, respect, and authenticity.
-This is a time for me to learn what brought you to therapy and what you hope to achieve in the short and long term.
+I view our very first session as the foundation of a partnership—one built entirely on trust, respect, and authenticity.
+There is no pressure to have everything figured out when you walk through the door.
+Instead, this initial time together is a gentle, collaborative space for me to learn about your story, understand what brought you to therapy, and discuss what you hope to achieve in both the short and long term.
+Together, we will start exploring your goals at a pace that feels safe and comfortable for you.

 I work best with children, teens, and women.
 I have experience working with individuals with ADHD and school difficulties.
 I have experience working with women dealing with anxiety and relationship issues.
 I have experience as a school counselor and I have a knowledge of special education and serve as an educational diagnostician in my day job.
 I am very familiar with navigating education systems.